rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 4.4.1 =
+= 4.4.3 =
-rtMedia 4.4.1, Minor release which fixes issues with Search Media and pagination in the Albums tab.
+rtMedia 4.4.3, with the fix of pagination issue while searching in album.
+Also introducing filter to change the "alt" attribute value for photos in media gallery.

 == Sponsors ==